mitKrish/learning-notes/JavaScript/event loop.md

 ```
 **process.nextTick()**

-process.nextTick() will be processed after the current operation is completed, regardless of current phase of the event loop.
+* process.nextTick() will be processed after the current operation is completed, regardless of current phase of the event loop.
-Operation is defined as a transition from the underlying C/C++ handler, and handling the JavaScript that needs to be executed.
+* Operation is defined as a transition from the underlying C/C++ handler, and handling the JavaScript that needs to be executed.

-* process.nextTick() fires immediately on the same phase
-* setImmediate() fires on the following iteration or 'tick' of the event loop
+* It schedules a callback function to be executed immediately after the current operation completes, but before the event loop proceeds to the next phase.

 **Why use process.nextTick()?**

 * Allow users to handle errors, cleanup unneeded resources, or try the request again before the event loop continues.
 * At times to allow a callback to run after the call stack has unwound but before the event loop continues.

+**process.nextTick() vs setImmediate()**
+* process.nextTick() fires immediately on the same phase
+* setImmediate() fires on the following iteration or 'tick' of the event loop

 ```javascript
 setImmediate(() => {
   console.log("immediate")